 You are here

-The MSA is a 10-course program, supplemented by up to three pre-program courses.
+The masters of accounting is a 10-course program, supplemented by up to three pre-program courses.
 Because our students arrive with different backgrounds, we customize the curriculum as needed to suit each student.
 What follows is an overview of a standard curriculum.

 Pre-Program Foundation (nine credits)

-To prepare for the MSA, students may be required to take up to three pre-program courses:
+To prepare for the Masters of Accounting, students may be required to take up to three pre-program courses: